Honorary Degree in Mass Communications, University of North Carolina at Asheville

 - Sowing Post Capitalist Seeds: 14-week online course a foundational learning circle to explore the origins of capitalism and the possibilities for other systems as each person develops their unique practice to seed into their lives and communities.
 Collectively we explore body liberation, money, mutual aid, land ethics, collectivism, and spiritual practices among other topics and examine topics from socio-economic, historical, personal, and interpersonal lenses.

-- SeekHealing + the Listening Training: SeekHealing’s mission is to make experiences of meaningful human connection universally available and accessible, thereby building communities that generate positive social health outcomes and reduce deaths of despair.
-I attended their Listener Training in the Fall of 2021.
+- SeekHealing + the Listening Training: SeekHealing’s mission is to make experiences of meaningful human connection universally available and accessible, building communities that generate positive social health outcomes and reduce deaths of despair.
+I attended their Listener Training in the fall of 2021.
 Listening Training is administered as a six-week online class teaching participants a new way of relating with each other in a world where authentic relationships are scarce.
 These skills are supportive to those in need of active support in recovery from trauma or addiction, as well as friends and family of such folks, or anyone seeking more meaningful connection in their life.